 By Katharine Swindells | April 29 2021

-Global wine consumption decreased slightly in 2020—with the pandemic triggering a downturn similar to that seen in the 2008 Global Financial Crisis.
+Global wine consumption decreased slightly in 2020—with Covid-19 triggering a downturn similar to that seen in the 2008 Global Financial Crisis.

 New data from the International Organisation of Vine and Wine (OIV) shows that after a strong decline in consumption in the first half of 2020, the latter half saw some recovery.
 Higher value wines, and sparkling wines, took the strongest hit due to the closure of hospitality venues and the cancellation of many events.